Checking out a tenant.

 Diane from Liverpool

-Estate Agents questions and answers
+Renting questions and answers

 Can I ask who is supposed to be responsible for checking out a tenant, myself as the landlord or the Estate Agent?
 I paid for a full inventory when the tenant moved in.
 The estate agent is saying that I am responsible for checking the tenant out and getting another inventory.
 Also, should the checking out be done once the tenant has left the premises?
 Thank You.